NORTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 Previous multi-day kayaking and backcountry camping experience is required for this tour.
 A certain level of physical fitness and mobility is required as well as the ability to enjoy what can sometimes be less than ideal conditions, like wind and rain.
 Below is a bit of what you can expect on this tour.

-- Expect a 2-4 hr open Zodiac water taxi transit at beginning and end of tour.
+- Expect a 2-4 hr open Zodiac water taxi transit at the beginning and end of the tour.
 Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.

 - Expect to spend time in a double kayak during your tour.
-With advance notice we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.
+With advance notice, we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.

-- Paddle into wind and waves
+- Paddle in wind, current, and waves

 - Climb on and off our zodiac water taxi to the beach at the beginning and end of the trip.